When considering a flooring option for either inside or outside

 concrete.

-floor coverings, clean the concrete, stain it with an acid stain, then apply
+any floor coverings, clean the concrete, stain it with an acid stain,

-sealer and wax.
-The process is designed to provide maximum beauty and
+then apply sealer and wax.
+The process is designed to provide

-scratching over the heavily trafficked areas.
-A floor finish or wax, can be
+heavily trafficked areas.
+A floor finish or wax, can be easily applied

-easily applied with a mop (no buffing required) to restore the shine and
+with a mop (no buffing required) to restore the shine and original

 condition, this is the most cost effective way to go.

-carpet tack strips, tile or linoleum are removed, the concrete underneath is
+When carpet tack strips, tile or linoleum are removed, the concrete

-concrete is stained.
-Chemicals may have been spilled on the concrete
+Chemicals may have been spilled on the concrete during the

-during the construction process that causes the stain to react with the
+construction process that causes the stain to react with the spill.
+An

-spill.
-An overlay will cover up any stains or undesirable characteristics in
+overlay will cover up any stains or undesirable characteristics in the

 concrete pour.